Jim Henson's Animal Show

 Jim Henson's Animal Show is an American children's television series from the Jim Henson Company that aired from October 3, 1994, to June 28, 1998.
 The show premiered as part of The Fox Cubhouse for its first two seasons.
 The show later moved to Animal Planet with its third season released as early as February 18, 1998.
+As of November 2025, the series is featured on the Yippee TV streaming service.

 Plot

 Stinky the Skunk and Jake the Polar Bear host a talk show where they interview two different species of animals per show.
 Some episodes interview only one animal.
 The interviewees talk about themselves, as video clips are played of real animals of the same species.